Dolphin-Bunny/txt/README.md

 1. Python3
 2. python `prompt_toolkit`
 3. computer (linux)
-4. also I think `pyments` for python but maybe not idk I made this a while ago and it's probably not gonna work
+4. also I think `pygments` for python but maybe not idk I made this a while ago and it's probably not gonna work